H&J Medical Supplies Education Hub

 NY Medicaid may cover many medically necessary rentals or purchases:

-- Check Eligibility: Confirm active Medicaid coverage.
+1. Check Eligibility: Confirm your active Medicaid coverage and eligibility category.

-- Select an Approved Supplier: H&J Medical Supplies is a Medicaid-approved provider.
+3. Select an Approved Supplier: H&J Medical Supplies is a Medicaid‑approved provider.

-- Complete Paperwork: Sign agreements and understand return or ownership responsibilities.
+5. Complete Paperwork: Sign agreements and understand return or ownership responsibilities.

-Purchasing Equipment: If your doctor and Medicaid deem a purchase more cost-effective (especially for long-term needs), Medicaid may approve buying instead of renting.
+Purchasing Equipment: If your doctor and Medicaid deem a purchase more cost‑effective—especially for long‑term needs—Medicaid may approve buying instead of renting.
 Contact us to get an estimate and verify coverage.

 Medicare Coverage for Medical Equipment

-- Doctor’s Order: Must state medical necessity.
+1. Doctor’s Order: The physician must state medical necessity.

-- Choose a Medicare-Approved Supplier: H&J Medical Supplies or another Part B contracted provider.
+2. Choose a Medicare‑Approved Supplier: H&J Medical Supplies or another Part B contracted provider.

-- Rental Agreement: The supplier usually bills Medicare directly.
+4. Rental Agreement: The supplier usually bills Medicare directly.

 Tip: Medicare Advantage plans have their own networks—contact your plan to verify in‑network suppliers and coverage.

-Renting (or Purchasing) Through Private Insurance Plans
+Renting or Purchasing Through Private Insurance Plans

 Coverage varies among employer‑sponsored or individual health plans:

-- In-Network Suppliers: Out-of-network providers can be pricier or not covered at all.
+1. In‑Network Suppliers: Out‑of‑network providers can be pricier or not covered at all.

-- Submit Claims (If Required): H&J can often bill insurers directly, but some plans require you to file claims manually.
+5. Submit Claims (If Required): H&J can often bill insurers directly, but some plans require you to file claims manually.

 Purchasing Equipment: If your insurance covers a portion of a DME purchase, check whether you’ll owe a coinsurance or if your deductible applies.
 Some private plans are more flexible with purchases, especially if your condition is permanent.